OpenRoberta/openroberta-lab/Docker/_README.md

 * clone the openroberta-lab repository into `<BASEDIR>/git`, update the server's `decl.sh appropriately` (set the repo, select the branch, ...)
 * create a new docker bridge network (`RUN gen-net`).
 The name is defined in the global `decl.sh`.
 * create the databases needed in directory `db`.
 Server names are test, dev, dev1...dev9 and must not exist.
 For each server one database with exactly the server's name is needed.
-  You can create empty databases by
-  * either calling `./ora.sh -dbParentdir <non-existing-directory-of-your-choice> create-empty-database` after a `mvn clean install -DskipTests`
-  * or by using the already created empty database at `db/dbEmpty` and copy them to the desired location.
+  You can create empty databases by calling `./admin.sh -dbParentdir <non-existing-directory-of-your-choice> create-empty-database` after a `mvn clean install -DskipTests` and copy them to the desired locations.
 Put the database names into the global `decl.sh`.
 * generate a database server image and start the database container (`RUN gen-dbc` and `RUN start-dbc`).
 Check the result with `docker ps`.
 Inspect the log file in `BASEDIR/db/dbAdmin/`
-* create the servers for which you prepared databases (see above) by calling `./ora.sh new-server-in-docker-setup BASEDIR SERVER`.
+* create the servers for which you have databases (see above) by calling `./ora.sh new-server-in-docker-setup BASEDIR SERVER`.
 For each server in `BASEDIR/server/SERVER` update the `decl.sh (set the repo, select the branch, ...).
 Note, that `test, dev, dev1...dev9` are the only names accepted as server names.
 * deploy the server ((`RUN deploy SERVER`).
-Check result with `docker ps`.
+Check the result with `docker ps`.
 Inspect the log file in `BASEDIR/server/SERVER/admin/logging/...`

 Looks more complicated as it is :-).
 Details of the file system structure used and the more functionality supported (database backup, alice checking, autorestart) are described later.
 I tried to make all scripts as robust as possible.
-Please send any problems, improvements, ideas to reinhard.budde at iais.fraunhofer.de
+Please mail any problems, improvements, ideas to reinhard.budde at iais.fraunhofer.de

 We generate docker images for different architectures.
 Currently we support

 * `x64` - the standard architecture.
 Our prod server, your laptop, ... use this architecture
 * `arm32v7` - the architecture used by Raspberry pi's 3 and 4, for example.
 These "small" devices can run a docker demon, a database container and a jetty-based rest-server without performance problems.
-We support these devices to enable to run local servers: for privacy reasons, bad iternet connectivity, rules that don't allow internet connections at a school, ... .
+We support these devices to run local servers: for privacy reasons, bad iternet connectivity, ... .

 In the following the shell variable `ARCH` refers to either `x64` or `arm32v7`.
 The architecture is auto-detected by the `RUN` script.